UMM-CSci-Systems/Log-processing/README.md

 our solution is under 100 total lines, with comments.
 So if you find yourself writing an epic novel of shell script commands, or are just stuck and beating your head against the wall, you probably want to stop and ask some questions.

+It's tempting on a project like this to decide to split the work up, and say Sally will do half the scripts and Chris will do the other half.
+**We do not recommend splitting up the work** like this.
+There's a _lot_ of overhead at the start that you really don't want to duplicate, so you almost certainly want to work together at much as feasible.
+The goal is to avoid having everyone hack through the same swamp independently, when you could have just done that once together.

 Commit early and often.
 Do this is bite-sized chunks, try stuff out in the shell and then move that into your script when you've got it working.
 Commit again.